Symbols in Literature: Definition and Examples

 Fire as a symbol has various functions.
 It can have both positive and negative meanings.
 Authors use fire symbolism in literature to:

-• make an allusion to phoenix and the issue of rebirth and renewal.
+• Make an allusion to a phoenix and the issue of rebirth and renewal.

 A perfect example of the fire symbol can be found in Faulkner’s short story Barn Burning.
 There, fire represents duality: it can be used to warm a family or to bring destruction (see our Barn Burning study guide for more information.)

 In Frankenstein, fire symbolizes the power of nature.
 The aspect of duality is also present here.
-Fire is connected with life creation, and, simultaneously, it becomes a punishment.
+Fire is connected with life creation and simultaneously becomes a punishment.
 Feel free to check out our Frankenstein study guide to learn more.

-Hope for a new life and the power of the natural world’s forces are rendered through the symbolism of nature in literature.
+The symbolism of nature in literature conveys hope for a new life and the power of the natural world’s forces.
 In both prose and poetry, nature is associated with the physical world, and it can take various forms:

 There are numerous examples of nature symbolism in literature.
 In A Good Man Is Hard to Find, it is the sky.
 The matter is that the protagonist can’t differentiate between right and wrong anymore.
 The sky (devoid of clouds and sun) represents his inner state: confusion and emptiness.
-For more info on the short story, see our study guide.
+For more info on the short story, see our A Good Man Is Hard to Find study guide.

 One more example can be found in Wuthering Heights.
-Here, moors denote danger as well as a place of love.
+Here, moors denote danger as well as freedom and love.
 You can learn more if you visit our Wuthering Heights study guide.

 Sometimes, this imagery may have a more profound meaning.
 For example, in Hamlet, a skull stands not only for death but also for attachment.
 Obviously, that person is already dead; that’s why the skull personifies the end of life.
 But in this very case, it’s also a symbol of Hamlet’s appreciation and gratitude to Yorick.
 You can find more information about the play in our Hamlet study guide.